Lee County Florida assistance programs.

 Faith Fellowship Ministries ((239) 278-3638) runs a food pantry that provides supplemental food.

 Those are just a few of the main food banks for Lee County Florida.
 Dozens of other non-profits operate in the region.
-Find additional food pantries in Lee County.
+Find additional free food pantries in Lee County.